 House of Fraser has used a windowsill to display vintage books and a very handy storage jar.

-Utilise worktop corners cleverly by adding a section of shelves.
+Utilise worktop corners cleverly by adding a section of shelves, perfect for book storage.
 This Roundhouse kitchen does just this, creating a neat shelving unit perfect for showing off those cookery books.

 Invest in a ‘lazy Susan’ to make storing condiments and spices that bit easier.
 This two-tier kitchen helper will allow you to easily fit three times as many ingredients into that little kitchen cupboard.

 The Container Store is the place to look for smart kitchen storage solutions.
 Their stainless steel lazy Susan can be adapted for bathroom cupboards, too.